Remi-Coulom/joedb/doc/source/intro.rst

 C++ code.
 The generated C++ data-manipulation code is convenient to use, efficient, and type-safe.

-Joedb can operate as an embedded database, but it also supports :doc:`concurrent access to a remote server <concurrency>`.
+Joedb can operate as an embedded database, but also has a server that supports :doc:`concurrent access to a database <concurrency>`.

 .. image:: images/joedb.*